 Every word which is used to express a moral or intellectual fact, if traced to its root, is found to be borrowed from some corporeal or animal fact.
 Right originally means straight; wrong means twisted.
 Spirit primarily means wind.
 Transgression means the crossing a line.
 Supercilious, the raising of the eyebrow.
 Light and heat in all languages are used as metaphors of wisdom and love.
-We say heart to express emotion; the head to denote thought: and "thought" and "emotion" are in their turn mere words borrowed from sense, that have become appropriated to spiritual nature.
-(220)
+We say heart to express emotion; the head to denote thought: and 'thought' and 'emotion' are in their turn mere words borrowed from sense, that have become appropriated to spiritual nature.
+(EL1, 220)

-Here, in Emerson's developing theory of language, metaphor, far from being a limit to an understanding of the mind, is what allows us to understand it at all.
-To grasp how this works in the lecture and in his essay Nature, published the following year, and where this passage is employed almost without variation (Works 1 18), it is useful to draw on the model of metaphor that I. A. Richards outlined in his Philosophy of Rhetoric (1936).
-There Richards makes the distinction between the tenor, the vehicle and the ground of a metaphor (96-97, 117).
-The tenor is the subject of the metaphor, which in the first instance above is the "moral or intellectual fact"; the vehicle the term used, that is, the "corporeal or animal fact", and the ground the thing they have in common that allows the one to express the other.
-So, in Emerson's first example, "right", as a certain kind of behaviour is the tenor; the word right's original meaning (i.e., straight) is the vehicle.
-Just what the ground is, though, becomes an important question.
-Is it directness (moving right towards something - if so what?), squareness, rectitude (having a balanced form), being upright?
-Whichever line we follow appears to lead only to another metaphor.
-In the second instance, "wrong" is the vehicle, wrong's original meaning (twisted) is the tenor, and the ground is indirectness, warpedness, perversity namely another series of other metaphors.
-The implication of Emerson's argument is that the very ideas of right and wrong are only able to be expressed because ways of thinking and objects of sense share certain characteristics - can be straight or twisted.
-This "sharedness" is what Richards refers to as the ground.
+To develop this, and to anticipate a line that is to come back later on in this talk, it is useful to employ I. A. Richards's model of metaphor. [slide] Richards makes the distinction between the tenor, the vehicle and the ground of a metaphor.
+The tenor is the thing referred to, that is, here, the [slide]

+'moral or intellectual fact'; the vehicle the term used, that is, the [slide]'corporeal or animal fact', and the ground [slide] the thing they have in common.
+So, in Emerson's first instance, [slide] rightness, as a certain kind of behaviour is the tenor; the word [slide]'right's' original meaning (i.e., straight) is the vehicle, and the ground is... [slide] Well, what the ground is in an interesting question... directness, squareness, rectitude?
+Seems just to open up a plethora of other metaphors - just how do you talk about this kind of thing without recourse to metaphor.
+In the second instance, wrong is the vehicle, wrong's original meaning (twisted) is the tenor, and the ground is indirectness, warpedness, perverse - namely a whole bunch of other metaphors.
+Now Emerson's argument here - and I don't imagine it would bear much weight with linguists - is that the very ideas of right and wrong are only able to be expressed because ways of thinking and objects of sense share certain characteristics - can be straight or twisted.
+This 'sharedness' is what Richards refers to as the ground.
 This is not to make a stronger claim that language pre-exists thought, but only to say that, for Emerson, thought can only be expressed metaphorically - at least, in the first instance.
-Objects in the world are the "vehicles" of thought, and the tenor, which is thinking itself, can come to language on the sole condition that a vehicle with the right ground can be found.
+Objects in the world are the 'vehicles' of thought, and the tenor, which is thinking itself, can come to language on the sole condition that a vehicle with the right ground can be found.
+[PAUSE]

-If we go back to the metaphor of the ruminant American writers in the shade of the tree, then it can be interpreted as follows: the cud upon which they chew is formed of the dead metaphors bequeathed by the vitality of earlier transatlantic generations, for "[i]n the writers in the morning of each nation such as Homer, Froissart, and Chaucer every word is a picture" (Lectures 1 222).
-America, even in the very fullness of its own morning, had proven quite unable to express itself in this metaphorical way, and a national literature has failed to come into being.
+If we go back to the metaphor of the ruminant American writers in the shade of the tree, then what has happened, according to Emerson, is that the cud upon which they chew is formed of the dead metaphors bequeathed by the vitality of earlier transatlantic generations, for '[i]n the writers in the morning of each nation such as Homer, Froissart, and Chaucer every word is a picture.'
+(EL1 222) America, even in the very fullness of its own morning, has proven quite unable to express itself in this creative way, and a national literature has failed to come into being.
 The aim of Emerson's lectures, as they move through the great poets of the English renaissance from Chaucer to Milton, is to attempt to understand how this was achieved in England.
-First he outlines what he calls "the power of the poet" in what should be now familiar terms:
+First he outlines what he calls 'the power of the poet' in what should be now familiar terms: